esmnext/esmx/examples/docs/src/en/blog/birth-of-gez.md

 ---
-titleSuffix: "From Micro-Frontend Challenges to ESM Innovation: The Evolution of the Gez Framework"
+titleSuffix: "From Micro-Frontend Challenges to ESM Innovation: The Evolution of the Esmx Framework"
-description: "Explore the journey of the Gez framework from the challenges of traditional micro-frontend architectures to breakthroughs in ESM-based innovation.
+description: "Explore the journey of the Esmx framework from the challenges of traditional micro-frontend architectures to breakthroughs in ESM-based innovation.
 Share technical practices in performance optimization, dependency management, and build tool selection."
 head:
   - - meta
     - property: keywords
-      content: Gez, Micro-Frontend Framework, ESM, Import Maps, Rspack, Module Federation, Dependency Management, Performance Optimization, Technical Evolution, Server-Side Rendering
+      content: Esmx, Micro-Frontend Framework, ESM, Import Maps, Rspack, Module Federation, Dependency Management, Performance Optimization, Technical Evolution, Server-Side Rendering
 sidebar: false
 ---

-# From Component Sharing to Native Modularity: The Evolution of the Gez Micro-Frontend Framework
+# From Component Sharing to Native Modularity: The Evolution of the Esmx Micro-Frontend Framework

 ## Project Background